yimothysu/transformer/README.md

 Python 3.11

-A GPU is recommended for training.
+A GPU is recommended for training, but not at all necessary for inference.

 ## Install